-The CPO shrugged his shoulders, “I may recommend her for the next class at OCS but she needs an officer to write the recommendation.
+Bernard shrugged his shoulders, “I may recommend her for the next class at Officer Candidate School but she needs an officer to write the recommendation.
 Class is already in session so I can’t send her there just yet, at least for a couple of weeks.
-In my opinion sitting here in front of a station like this and not having her own commission is a waste of her talents.
-Maybe she wants to eventually be like me, or go for warrant officer, but I think she might do better as an officer; she doesn’t seem to have the personality to be a proper NCO.
-It takes a special kind to be one, you know that, right sir?”
+In my opinion, sitting here in front of a station like this and not having her own commission is a complete waste of her talents.
+Maybe she wants to eventually be a senior chief, or go for warrant officer, but I think she might do better as an officer; I don’t think she has the right personality to be a CPO.”
 He waited for Richard to nod his head before continuing.

 “Did I replace him?”
 Richard asked.